miloszsobiczewski/WebScraper/README.md

 2. Not very effective on following ones:
     * https://www.wykop.pl/
     * https://www.wp.pl/
-3. It is not 100% REST API, thou it can be transformed using Django Rest Framework - which a did not have the opportunity to use so far.
+3. It is not 100% REST API, though it can be transformed using Django Rest Framework - which a did not have the opportunity to use so far.